 Personnaly, I was first planning to build a 16′ x 24′ shed and I finally opted for a 2 storeys 20′ x 24′ with multi-purpose areas: storage, woodworking and maple sugaring.

 What shed type?

-If you prefer the rustic style of a garden shed built with salvage wood boards, old windows, old door and rusted metal sheet roof (I want one like that! ;-D), you shoud opt for a self-building DIY shed project base on construction plans, like below.
-The self-building project will allow you to use the wood type you want like rough sawn lumbers, posts, beams and planks.
+If you prefer the rustic style of a garden shed built with salvaged wood boards, old windows, old door, and rusted metal sheet roof (I want one like that! ;-D), you should opt for a self-building DIY shed project base on construction plans, like below.
+The self-building project will allow you to use the wood type you want like rough-sawn lumbers, posts, beams, and planks.
 Which will give a nice look to the

 But if you like the nice shiny look of the fresh paint of a brand new construction… go for a shed kit or pre-built shed.
 Of course, be ready to pay the price.

 Then you need to think about these points: